Effect of turbulent fluctuations on the drag and lift forces on a towed sphere and its boundary layer: A particle in a laminar upstream flow

-where $F_D$ denotes the total force exerted on the particle in the stream-wise direction, $U_c$ the inflow velocity, $d$ is the sphere diameter, and $\rho_\mathrm{f}$ the fluid mass density (set to one in our numerical settings).
-The measured coefficients are given in Fig.~\ref{fig:re_drag_coeff} shows the measured coefficient.
+where $F_D$ denotes the total force exerted on the particle in the stream-wise direction and $\rho_\mathrm{f}$ the fluid mass density (set here to one).
+Figure \ref{fig:re_drag_coeff} shows the measured coefficient.
 Data compare well to \cite{schiller-naumann:1933} empirical formula

-proposed by \cite{schiller-naumann:1933} which fits well experimentally measured coefficients.
-For all Reynolds numbers considered (from $\Rep=2$ to $Re=400$) the DNS coefficients are in good agreement with the fitting formula.

-The numbers in parenthesis in Fig.~\ref{fig:re_drag_coeff} (Left) denote the number of grid-points $\#_p$ on the diameter of the sphere.
-The higher this number the better is the resolution of the boundary layer around the sphere.
-The thickness of this layer decreases as $Re^{-1/2}$ thus the higher the Reynolds number the more points $\#_p$ are required in order to resolve the boundary layer.
-In this experiment the sphere is fixed and the inflow velocity is one.
-The Reynolds number is varied by changing the viscosity of the fluid.

-In order to check to performance of the scheme in case where the particle is moving we changed the frame of reference of this experiment to the particle frame and thus move the particle in a flow at rest.
+The numbers in parenthesis in Fig.~\ref{fig:re_drag_coeff} (Left) denote the number of grid-points $\#_p$ across the sphere diametre $d$ and controls the resolution of the boundary layer around the sphere.
+The thickness of this layer decreases as $\Re^{-1/2}\,d$.
+Hence higher is the Reynolds number, more points $\#_p$ are required.
+In order to check to performance of the scheme in the case where the particle is moving, we changed the frame of reference of this experiment and translated the particle in a flow at rest.
 Also the zone where we remove the velocity fluctuations is moved according to the particle position.
-The measured drag-coefficients and the velocity profile around the sphere are nearly indistinguishable from the former wind tunnel experiments.
+The measured drag coefficients and the velocity profile around the sphere are nearly indistinguishable from the former wind tunnel experiments.
 We observe fluctuating deviations from the values given in Fig.~\ref{fig:re_drag_coeff} of less than one percent for Reynolds number up to 50 and less than five percent up to 400.
 The inset of Fig.~\ref{fig:re_drag_coeff} (Left) shows the ratio of the viscous $C_F$ to the pressure $C_P$ contribution to the complete drag $C_D = C_F+C_P$.
-The measured ratios are in reasonable agreement with results of \cite{LeClair-hamielec-etal:1970}, who used a finite-difference scheme.
+The measured ratios are in reasonable agreement with the results of \cite{LeClair-hamielec-etal:1970}, who used a finite-difference scheme.
 A possible explanation of the discrepancy could stem from the method we use to separate the viscous and pressure contributions.
-However, we stress again that such a distinction of these two parts to the total force is not needed for the integration of the particle dynamics and might only be of interest for post-processing purposes.
+However, we stress again that such a distinction of these two parts to the total force is not needed for the integration of the particle dynamics and might only be of interest for analysis purposes.